 What do humanists see as the causes of terrorism?
 Can Humanism and secularism provide defences against it?

 Do humanists believe war can ever be justified and how can it be prevented?
 (Includes Carl Sagan on the value of our 'Pale Blue Dot')

-Humanist perspectives on the good life, war and peace, crime and punishment, human rights, wealth and poverty, secularism and more.
+Humanist perspectives on the good life, human rights, wealth and poverty, secularism, and more.